Skip to main content

 Acquisition cost

-The acquisition cost satisfied will be:
+The acquisition cost paid will be:

-• In the case of properties acquired for consideration : the acquisition price including the expenses and taxes inherent to the acquisition (notary, registration, non-deductible VAT, Property Transfer Tax and Documented Legal Acts, agency expenses, etc.) as well as the cost of the investments and improvements made.
+• In the case of properties acquired for valuable consideration : the acquisition price including the expenses and taxes inherent to the acquisition (notary, registration, non-deductible VAT, Property Transfer Tax and Documented Legal Acts, agency expenses, etc.) as well as the cost of the investments and improvements made.